-The spill or release of any amount of hazardous material that creates an imminent danger to life, health, or the environment and requires special attention be given to clean up the material.
+The large spill or release of any amount of hazardous material that creates an imminent danger to life, health, or the environment, and requires specialized clean up.

 Head-on

 A collision type where two vehicles coming from opposite directions impact each other straight on in the front; or in a T-Bone or broadside collision, where the front of a vehicle (head-on) impacts the side (Angle) of another vehicle.